Education

 Ine won awards at the Action Classics Competition, Benelux Fluitconcours and was rewarded with a Belgian American Educational Foundation grant in 2013, to continue her research in contemporary music performance in the US.
 In 2016 she was awarded with the Kranichsteiner Stipendienpreise for Interpretation by the Internationales Musikinstitut Darmstadt.

-Ine is artistic coordinator and performer with the digital arts collective studio.POC, that focuses on the fusion of art, performance and new technologies.
-In 2021 studio.POC developed several virtual exhibition spaces and performances in Mozilla Hubs, engaging the virtual audience in an interactive way.
+In collaboration with the digital arts collective studio.POC, a collective that focuses on the fusion of art, performance and new technologies, she developed several virtual exhibition spaces and performances in Mozilla Hubs, engaging the virtual audience in an interactive way.

 Their project Empty Mind, originally a composition by Wim Henderickx, is an innovative virtual live performance with live interaction of a virtual audience that premiered in October 2021 and is currently being performed in a hybrid format and as a live VR experience.